Irregular galaxy: Types

 Irregular galaxies are considered late-type along with spiral galaxies as opposed to early type elliptical galaxies.

 Some of the irregular galaxies, especially of the Magellanic type, are small spiral galaxies that are being distorted by the gravity of a larger neighbor.

 Magellanic Clouds

 The Magellanic Cloud galaxies were once classified as irregular galaxies.
 The Large Magellanic Cloud has since been re-classified as type SBm (barred Magellanic spiral).
 The Small Magellanic Cloud remains classified as an irregular galaxy of type Im under current galaxy morphological classification, although it does contain a bar structure.

+Star formation

+Star formation in irregular galaxies is both common and varied, with some having rates comparable to spiral galaxies.
+The processes of star formation are the same as in other types of galaxies.
+However, the origins of star formation in irregular galaxies are perhaps more influenced by the random movement of gas, as well as the effects of massive stars and the unusually common giant HII regions on the interstellar medium.
+This is because they lack the density waves believed to contribute to star formation in spiral galaxies.